-Non-potable water is generally all raw water that is untreated, such as from lakes, rivers, groundwater, natural springs and ground wells.
+Non-potable water is generally all raw water that is untreated such as from lakes, rivers, groundwater, natural springs, and ground wells.
 Such water is not considered potable or safe to drink unless it has passed stringent testing.

 Previously treated potable water can also become contaminated and no longer considered potable or drinkable water.
-An example is when tested municipally treated water results show the presence of harmful contaminants, which may have leached into those reservoirs, prompting a 'boil water advisory'.
+An example is when tested municipally treated water results show the presence of harmful contaminants, which may have leached into those reservoirs, prompting a boil water advisory.

 The Bottom Line

-Customers need to be proactive to ensure the water they and their families are drinking is truly potable water, is safe to drink and is from a reliable source.
-When you're dealing with a municipal treatment plant which is subject to constant monitoring and adherence to standards, unless there is evidence to the contrary, you can rest assured that your water is drinkable.
+Customers need to be proactive to ensure the water that they and their families drink is truly potable water, safe to drink, and from a reliable source.

+For those living in rural areas with various water sources, the onus is on the consumer to make their water safe.
+The best defense is to consult with a water technician, have your existing tap water analyzed, and then take their recommended advice to make it potable.
 There are various water filtration systems and products you can buy to help you with this task.
 Selecting the right one depends on the state of your existing water and what microbes or metals are in it.
 These have become much more affordable and easier to install than they used to be.
 And it remains the best way to ensure safe water in some areas.